-Track My Ride includes an driver ID keyfob reader and driver ID keyfobs which can be used by your drivers to maintain records of who is operating your vehicle.
+Track My Ride supports driver identification via a driver ID keyfob reader and driver ID keyfobs (sold separately) which can be used by your drivers to maintain records of who is operating your vehicle.
 The reader will register the ID of the keyfob when the keyfob is pressed to the reader momentarily.
 The keyfob reader’s red wire (Centre pin) should be connected to the wire marked “Keyfob Data / ID Data ” on your tracker.
 The black wire of the reader should be connected to a common ground that the tracker is connected such as your vehicle’s chassis or “Ground – Pin 7” on your tracker.
 Install the Driver ID Reader in an easy to access location in your vehicle.

 Driver ID reader wiring

 - Keyfob reader red wire (centre pin) : Tracker Keyfob data / ID data wire

 - Keyfob reader black wire : Tracker ground wire or common vehicle ground

 Driver ID with Authorised Driver via keyfob functionality